mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Navy occasionally sweep the system.
 This is infrequent enough that patrols rarely encounter one another.
 When they do, polite but guarded comms exchanges are normally made before the vessels go about their own business.
-Harassment and similar ‘cold war’ tactics are avoided to reduce the chance of another accidental war.
+Harassment and similar 'cold war' tactics are avoided to reduce the chance of another accidental war.
 Cronor Subsector
 Name Statistics Remarks